cryptozeny/res-nomp/README.md

 for exploring your redis database.
 * Use something like [logrotator](http://www.thegeekstuff.com/2010/07/logrotate-examples/) to rotate log output from ZNY-NOMP.
-* Use [New Relic](http://newrelic.com/) to monitor your K-NOMP instance and server performance.
+* Use [New Relic](http://newrelic.com/) to monitor your ZNY-NOMP instance and server performance.

 #### Upgrading ZNY-NOMP